cathy-wumengdie/UDP-TCP-File-Transfer-Client-Server/README.md

 - `storage/` – Directory containing files served to clients

 ## Testing Instructions
-The program was built and tested on the University of Waterloo undergraduate environment.
+The program was built and tested on the University of Waterloo undergraduate environment using Python 3.
 Example machines used:
 - ubuntu2404-002.student.cs.uwaterloo.ca
 - ubuntu2404-004.student.cs.uwaterloo.ca